mvdwetering/ynca/docs/PROTOCOL.md

 ## Description

 YNCA is a protocol to control certain Yamaha receivers.
-The protocol can be transmitted over serial or IP.
+The protocol can be transmitted over serial or a TCP/IP socket.

+Serial connection parameters: 9600,8,N,1
+TCP port: 50000 (standard, can be customized by user)

-There are another protocols for Yamaha receviers like YNC and Musiccast.
+There are other protocols for Yamaha receviers like YNC and Musiccast.
 YNCA is simpler, but more limited.

 In YNCA setting a value is referred to as a `PUT` and reading a value as `GET`.